An Argument and the Art of Keeping Your Cool During It

 However, if you learn how to argue well with control and intelligence and without losing your cool, you can keep your mind clear and ready to truly express yourself.

-1. Know the person in front of you, but most of all, know yourself.
+1. Know the Person in Front of You, but Most of All, Know Yourself

 Knowing others is wisdom, but knowing yourself is enlightenment.

-- To keep your cool, you must use your inner strength, security, and self-esteem.
+- To keep your cool, you must use your inner strength, security and self-esteem.

 To come out on top in an argument, you should also know the other person’s weak points.
-Knowing, for example, that the person in front of you has low self-esteem or that they project their insecurity into aggressiveness will help you stay relaxed and sure of yourself.
+Knowing, for example, that the person in front of you has low self-esteem or projects his/her insecurity into aggressiveness will help you stay relaxed and sure of yourself.

 Knowing how to connect with yourself and with the person in front of you will give you more control over the situation.

-Visualize yourself from the outside.
+- Visualize yourself from the outside.
 Imagine you’re looking at the argument from the outside, calmly and peacefully.
 Nobody can hurt you there.
 You’re safe to simply embrace yourself.

-What is the point of behaving like this?
+What’s the point of behaving like this?
 There’s no point, of course.

 - Listen carefully to what the other person is saying.
 Analyze it.

-- Watch how it impacts you and then carefully think of your response.
+- Watch how it impacts you, and then carefully think of your response.

-4. Breathe deeply.
+4. Breathe Deeply

 When you’re alert and in the middle of an argument, your brain interprets it almost as if it were a threat.